Frequency-Aware Sparse Optimization for Diagnosing Grid Instabilities and Collapses: Conclusion

 \section{Conclusion}

 This paper presented a frequency-aware optimization framework for evaluating the survivability of power systems under generator tripping disturbances.
 By analyzing steady-state frequency deviations after droop control, the proposed method identifies a minimal set of locations along with necessary compensations that reveal the system vulnerabilities responsible for instability or collapse.
 For example, in a 1354-bus system under an N-1 generator contingency (3424.8 MW loss), the system’s steady-state frequency deviation after droop response drops by nearly -0.08 Hz, whereas the proposed method effectively finds four dominant vulnerability locations (Bus IDs: 701, 734, 763 and 952) and determines corresponding compensations as slack sources to ensure both power balance and frequency stability (within -0.06 Hz limit).
 The method also scales well with system size, requiring less than 4 minutes to pinpoint sparse solutions for the 1354-bus systems on a laptop computer.
+To further enhance practicality, the proposed method is extensible to incorporate advanced frequency regulation technologies (e.g., virtual synchronous generators), automatic voltage regulators (e.g., FACTS devices), and can further extend to inaccurate, uncertain, or partially known system models / states arising from real-world situational awareness limitations, which we reserve for future research.